-The System Status Display is present in all screens.
-In Figure 2-4, it shows that the current sample rate is 48kHz, that the wordclock source is internally generated, and that the 960L is locked to that clock source.
-On the line below, we see that the 960L is configured as two machines, and that Machine 1 is currently selected for editing.
-If a machine is muted, the machine number is overlaid with a red flashing "M".
-If all available machines are muted, the machine bar is overlaid with a red flashing "ALL MUTED" message.
-If the word clock was external (via either the AES input 1-2 or the BNC Wordclock input), the padlock symbol would show the state of wordclock lock.
-If lock was lost, the padlock box would flash red and the 960L outputs would automatically mute.
+The Machine Status Display is also present in all screens.
+In Fig. 2-4 we see that the 960L is configured as four machines, and that Machine 1 is currently selected for editing.
+Here we see:

+- Machine 1 is a 5 ln x 5 Out machine on the first DSP card - The state of the Mix and I/O parameters for the machine we are editing

 The Joystick Status Display is also present in all screens.
-In Figure 2-4, it gives the joystick position and the resulting Shape and Spread values.
+In Fig. 2-4, it gives the joystick position and the resulting Shape and Spread values.
 The parameters currently assigned to the joystick and their settings are listed in two boxes to the left of the Joystick Map.
 The small colored dot at the center of the map shows those parameter settings graphically.
 The dot is red if the joystick is not active and green if it is.
-The cursor shows the Joystick's current position.
+The cursor shows the joystick's current position.
 Pressing the JOYSTICK Button on the LARC2 control surface sets the parameters to the joystick's current position and activates the joystick.
 The V-Page legend in the Joystick Status Display indicates that the joystick is set to a V-page, or virtual page, a Program- or Register-specific collection of parameters and settings assigned to the faders and joystick.
 (See Chapter 3, Basic Operation and Chapter 4, Operations in Detail.)